 for given positions of the heavy particles, whereas the heavy particles slowly move according to

-under the effective interaction of $\E_{\R_{1,2}}$ induced by the light particle~\cite{Landau-Lifshitz}.
+under an effective interaction of $\E_{\R_{1,2}}$ induced by the light particle~\cite{Landau-Lifshitz}.

-\section{Linear Stark effect}
+\subsection{Linear Stark effect}

-When the two heavy particles are far separated, $|\R_2-\R_1|\to\infty$, the light particle is localized around one of them $\r_3\sim\R_1$ so as to form a hydrogenlike atom.
-The Schr\"odinger equation~(\ref{eq:light}) for the light particle in this limit is reduced to
+When the two heavy particles are far separated, $|\R_2-\R_1|\to\infty$, the light particle is localized around one of them, $\r_3\sim\R_1$, so as to form a hydrogenlike atom.
+The Schr\"odinger equation~(\ref{eq:charge_light}) for the light particle in this limit is reduced to

-with $\R\equiv\R_2-\R_1$ and $\r\equiv\r_3-\R_1$, where the light particle is subjected to a uniform electric field produced by the far separated heavy particle (see Fig.~\ref{fig:stark}).
-The binding energy of the light particle up to $O(R^{-2})$ correction can be obtained with the first-order perturbation theory by regarding $(k_eq^2/R^2)\hat\R\cdot\r$ as a small perturbation, which is none other than the linear Stark effect for a hydrogenlike atom~\cite{Landau-Lifshitz}.
-We introduce the effective Bohr radius via $a_0\equiv\hbar^2/(mk_eq^2)$ and the bound state solutions to the hydrogenlike atom problems in all $d=1,2,3$ dimensions are reviewed in Appendix~\ref{app:hydrogen}.
+with $\R\equiv\R_2-\R_1$ and $\r\equiv\r_3-\R_1$, where the light particle is subjected to a uniform electric field produced by the far-separated heavy particle (see Fig.~\ref{fig:stark}).
+The binding energy of the light particle up to $O(R^{-2})$ corrections can be obtained with the first-order perturbation theory by regarding $(k_eq^2/R^2)\hat\R\cdot\r$ as a small perturbation, which is none other than the linear Stark effect for a hydrogenlike atom~\cite{Landau-Lifshitz}.
+We introduce the Bohr radius via $a_0\equiv\hbar^2/(mk_eq^2)$, and the bound-state solutions to the hydrogenlike problems in all $d=1$, 2, and 3 dimensions are reviewed in the Appendix.

-The nondegenerate ground state does not exhibit the linear Stark effect because its wave function is symmetric.
-The first excited states for $d=3$ are four-fold degenerate and spanned by $|n,l,m\>=|2,0,0\>,|2,1,0\>,|2,1,\pm1\>$, where $n$ refers to the principal quantum number and $l$, $m$ to the angular momenta.
+The nondegenerate ground state does not exhibit the linear Stark effect because its wave function is isotropic.
+The first excited states for $d=3$ are fourfold degenerate and spanned by $|n,\l,m_\l\>=|2,0,0\>$, $|2,1,0\>$, and $|2,1,\pm1\>$, where $n$ refers to the principal quantum number, and $\l$ and $m_\l$ refer to the angular momenta.
 By choosing $\hat\R=\hat\z$, the perturbation term is diagonalized on the basis of

-Similarly, the first excited states for $d=2$ are three-fold degenerate and spanned by $|n,l\>=|2,0\>,|2,\pm1\>$, where $l$ refers to the angular momentum~\cite{Yang:1991}.
+Similarly, the first excited states for $d=2$ are threefold degenerate and spanned by $|n,\l\>=|2,0\>$ and $|2,\pm1\>$, where $\l$ refers to the angular momentum~\cite{Yang:1991}.
 By choosing $\hat\R=\hat\x$, the perturbation term is diagonalized on the basis of

-Finally, the first excited states for $d=1$ are two-fold degenerate and spanned by $|n,l\>=|2,0\>,|2,1\>$, where $l=0,1$ refer to even and odd parity, respectively~\cite{Loudon:1959}.
+Finally, the first excited states for $d=1$ are twofold degenerate and spanned by $|n,\l\>=|2,0\>$ and $|2,1\>$, where $\l=0$ and 1 refer to even and odd parity, respectively~\cite{Loudon:1959}.
 By choosing $\hat\R=\hat\x$, the perturbation term is diagonalized on the basis of

-Although the same analysis can be carried out for every higher excited state~\cite{Landau-Lifshitz}, it shall not be pursued here.
+Although the same analysis can be carried out for every higher excited state~\cite{Landau-Lifshitz}, it is not be pursued here.